Careers

 The Office of the Appellate Defender has employment opportunities for current law students.
 These include:

-Role: 2024 Summer Honors Internship
+Role: 2025 Summer Honors Intern

 Location: New York

-Hours: 35 hours (Monday to Friday, 9:00am to 5:00pm)
+Hours: 35 hours, Hybrid (Monday to Friday 9:00am to 5:00pm)

 Direct Appeals